 - The Ashok stambh of sarnath has a historical significance.
 It represents the place where Buddha taught his lessons of dharma to the five monks.
 Then these monks spread the Buddhism to all over the world.

 - This stambh has four lions seated back to back.
 These lions represent power, courage, confidence and pride.

-- Beside lions some other animals are also illustrated on the pillar- a horse, a bull, an elephant and a lion.
+- Besides lions some other animals are also illustrated on the pillar- a horse, a bull, an elephant and a lion.
 The elephant signifies the Buddha’s conception (at the time of Buddha’s conception his mother dreamt that a white elephant has entered into his womb).
 The bull represents Buddha’s zodiac sign Taurus.
 The horse represents Buddha’s horse which he rode at the time of leaving the palace to discover the meaning of life.
 The lion signifies the achievement of enlightenment.